Too Black Too Fast

 The History of Black Horse Jockeys

 Discover the remarkable story of Black jockeys who dominated American racing in the 19th century.
-Immerse yourself in the masterpieces of Michael McBride and the late George Nock,

 capturing a historical era when no other sport had emerged